Lombiq/Gulp-Extensions/Readme.md

 ```
 Then a warning will be sent to the error list if ESLint finds a rule violation.

-If you want to use [Visual Studio's built-in ESLint](https://docs.microsoft.com/en-us/visualstudio/ide/reference/options-text-editor-javascript-linting?view=vs-2019) to get ESLint errors and warnings in real time, after the first build of Gulp Extensions, the built-in ESLint will use the rules found in this extension.
+If you use [Visual Studio's built-in ESLint](https://docs.microsoft.com/en-us/visualstudio/ide/reference/options-text-editor-javascript-linting?view=vs-2019) It will recognize the rules after the copying of `.eslintrc` as mentioned above.

 ## Contributing and support